-As many years as I have been a wedding photographer (started shooting weddings in 2011) I have to say, I have had an awful lot of brides express this fear.
-So I wanted to chat about it!
-I mean, is this something you should be worried about?
+For all the years I have been a professional photographer, I have to say, I’ve heard a lot of brides express this fear.
+Is this something you should be worried about?
 When it comes down to it, is it important for a wedding photographer to have worked at your venue before?
-Well, here are my thoughts as a ten year wedding photographer!
+Here are my thoughts as a ten year wedding photographer!

-If you caught the I Love Lucy reference above, please know we are now friends.
-OK, on with it.
-First, if you are hiring a photographer who not only has experience behind them, but has put the time in to really learn their shiz – particularly lighting and composition- then WHERE you put them is irrelevant.
-If they’re experienced and skilled then they have already have strategy in their head of what they’re looking for during your day, what lighting works best and what doesn’t.
-Where ya put them- it doesn’t matter.
-This is their job.
-To know their tools, manipulate the light, the environment, to see the beauty & create.
+If you are hiring a photographer who not only has experience behind them, but has put the time in to really learn their skills, then WHERE you put them is irrelevant.
+If they’re experienced and skilled then they already have a strategy in their head of what they’re looking for during your day.
+They know what lighting works best and what doesn’t.
+This is our job.
+To know our tools, optimize the light and environment.
+To not only see the beauty, but create it.
 Ultimately to see its potential of how the camera sees it.
 If you trust your photographer, you will trust they will do a beautiful job.
 Whether they’ve been to your venue 30 times or 0.

 Number 2 is something practical that can be done.
 For me, every wedding that I work, it is my goal to arrive early.
 But when I have yet to work at a particular venue, my goal is to arrive extra early so as to get a lay of the land.
-And help get a little brain storm going of what is possible!
-I can also get a feel of possibly what direction the light will be coming from at the time of day we will be shooting, but even at this point, nothing is set in stone.
-Because light changes all day long!
-But in general, taking this time to scout will help me feel more familiar of what is available on the premises.
+This also allows the creative processes to begin!
+Because light changes all day long, nothing will be set in stone this early, but in general, taking this time to scout will help me feel more familiar of what is available.
+This is all part of the detail and preparation I like to give my brides.

 But even before the day of, you know the first thing I do?
-It’s called internet venue stalking. haha!
-Ummm yes.
-The very first thing I do when someone mentions a venue I haven’t been at yet is start searching for it!
+It’s called internet venue stalking.
+The very first thing I do when someone mentions a venue I have yet to visit is to start searching for it!
 See what it looks like, what other photographers have done there, the vibe, the feel.
 Immediately I get to know my couples’ weddings better AND I start to get SUPER EXCITED to create something I’ve never had the opportunity to create!